 Government regulations, put in place to stem the spread of the Coronavirus, have halted the UK property market.
 Mortgage companies have stopped offering new mortgages to homeowners and the Prime Minister has banned house viewings.
 With the lockdown likely to continue for the short foreseeable future, market analysts have warned of a collapse in sales.
-They tempered the stark warning, however, by saying they only expect a 3% drop in prices.
+They tempered the stark warning, however, by saying they only expect a 3% drop in prices as a result from the impact of Covid-19.

 Social distancing laws have been introduced as a means of preventing further spread of the pandemic.
 People are being encouraged to work from home, and only essential shops and businesses have been allowed to stay open.
 Pubs, clubs, restaurants, and bars have all been closed.